 Lastly, ICAO recommends (not required) that you have special training for the accountable executive, which is more closely related to:

-- Training on performance of the SMS and its integration with the company; than
+- Training on the performance of the SMS and its integration with the company; then

 - On safety principles, concepts, etc.

-This training should be “high level,” outlining broad, organization wide context of the SMS.
+This training should be “high level,” outlining the broad, organization-wide context of the SMS.